Program Requirements and Opportunities

 Additional Major Experiences: Fieldwork and Museum Internships

 The department strongly encourages students to gain fieldwork experience over the summer and assists them in getting positions on field projects in North America and overseas.
-The department is undertaking several field projects in Egypt and Lebanon.
-Further field projects in Greece or the Near East are foreseen for the future.
-There will be opportunities for advanced undergraduates to participate in these projects.
+The department is undertaking several field projects in the eastern Mediterranean and Western Asia.
+Dependig on the College's travel safety policy, advanced undergraduates may participate in these projects.

 Museum internships, either during the summer or during the term, also constitute valid major experiences beyond the classroom.
-The department is awarded annually one fully paid summer internship by the Nicholas P. Goulandris Foundation for students to work for five weeks in the Museum of Cycladic Art in Athens, Greece.
+The department is awarded annually one fully paid summer internship by the Nicholas P. Goulandris Foundation for students to work for four to six weeks in the Museum of Cycladic Art in Athens, Greece.
 An announcement inviting applications is normally sent by the department chair in the spring.

 Opportunities to work with the College’s archaeology collections are available throughout the academic year and during the summer.
 Students wishing to work with the collections should consult Marianne Weldon, Collections Manager for Art and Artifacts.